esp-rs/book/src/installation/index.md

 ## Using Containers

-As an alternative to installing the compiler fork to your local system directly, it's also possible to run it inside of a container.
+As an alternative to installing the environment in your local system directly, it's also possible to run it inside of a container.

 A number of container runtimes are available, and which should be used depends on your operating system.
 Some of the popular options are: